Family Conversations: Supporting Independence

 By practicing the communication strategies in this article, you can dispel common myths about aging, helping your adult children better understand your needs and goals while ensuring decisions about your independence remain firmly in your hands.

 Statement of Fairness: Considering senior living options for yourself or a loved one?
 We’re here to help at every step.
-And even though we specialize in independent and assisted living communities, our goal is for YOU to find your best path to gracious retirement living, and part of how we achieve that is by providing reliable information on all types of senior living, not just the ones we offer.
+And even though we specialize in Independent Living communities, our goal is for YOU to find your best path to gracious retirement living, and part of how we achieve that is by providing reliable information on all types of senior living, not just the ones we offer.
 When our offerings serve as useful illustrations to a specific topic, you can find that information in the attached sidebar.

-Before you speak …
+Before You Speak …

 A meaningful conversation takes courage and forethought.